What's the Difference? The potential for Convolutional Neural Networks for transient detection without template subtraction: Saliency maps for various transients

 \subsection{Scaling and normalization}

 A word about data preparation and normalization is in order as astrophysical images are inherently very different from the images upon which CNNs have been built.
 When training CNN models for image analysis, each image is typically simply scaled to a common range ($0-1$).
 However, the dynamic range of an astrophysical image is typically large and the distribution of pixel values is generally very different from Gaussian, with the majority of pixels sitting at low values (the sky) and a few pixels at or near saturation (which in some cases may carry the majority of the information content).
 Furthermore, in the DIA-set case, the pixel-value distribution of the \diff\ differs qualitatively from the \temp\ and \search\ ones.
-While the \temp\ and \search\ are typically naturally positive valued with a long tail at the bright end (right-skewed because of the presence of bright astrophysical sources such as galaxies that host transients or stars that vary), the \diff\ image is, in absence of variable or transient sources, symmetric around 0.
+While the \temp\ and \search\ are typically naturally positive valued with a long tail at the bright end (right-skewed because of the presence of bright astrophysical sources such as galaxies that host transients or stars that vary), the \diff\ image is, in absence of variable or transient sources, symmetric around 0 \new{(see \autoref{fig:histobeforenormalizarion})}.

 The \diff\ images were standardized to have a mean $\mu = 0$ and a standard deviation $\sigma = 1$.
 The \search\ and \temp\ images, instead, were scaled to map the $\mu\pm 3\sigma$ interval of the original image to $0-1$.
-This scheme allows us to retain resolution in the shape of the core of the distribution while also retaining extreme pixel values. \autoref{fig:histobeforenormalizarion} shows the distribution of pixel values for four DIA sets, for the same data as in \autoref{fig:examples_no_normalization}, which include two ``real'' and two ``bogus'' labels. \hyperref[sec:appendixa]{Appendix A} shows the pixel distributions before and after scaling for the same data.
+This scheme allows us to retain resolution in the shape of the core of the distribution while also retaining extreme pixel values. \autoref{fig:histobeforenormalizarion} shows the distribution of pixel values for four DIA sets, for the same data as in \autoref{fig:examples_no_normalization}, which include two ``real'' and two ``bogus'' labels. \new{The distribution moments used for standardization are shown}. \hyperref[sec:appendixa]{Appendix A} shows the pixel distributions before and after scaling for the same data in some more detail.